tembo-io/website/blog/2023-09-04-pgmq_internals/index.md

 };
 ```

-So, at this point we know we can find the source code in two places: `src/` and `core/`.
+So, at this point we know that we can find the source code in two places: `src/` and `core/`.

 If we continue exploring `lib.rs`, we can see that it declares some sql that gets executed when the extension is enabled: